daphineruth/clock/README.md

 # clock
-clock using javascript,HTML and css
+clock using javascript,HTML and CSS